 Representative of "petite" Lepilemurs

-Smaller body size, smaller ears, petite face, more cryptic and uniform pelage
+Smaller body size, smaller ears, petite face, more cryptic pelage

 Found in north-western Madagascar